-To aid in creating an even playing field, the DSS Office offers various forms of assistive technology for students registered with our office.
+To aid in creating an even playing field, the DSS Office offers various forms of assistive technology for registered students.
 This may include screen readers, screen magnifiers, and voice-to-text programs.
-These programs are purchased by the university and available on public computers for students to use.
-Students interested in using any of these programs should contact the DSS Office for more information on where they may be accessed.
+These programs are purchased by the university and are made available for students with approved accommodations to use them.
+Students who need access to these programs should contact the DSS Office for more information.
 Although they cannot be installed on a student's personal computer, students are able to purchase these programs on their own.

 Below please find more information on some of the various assistive technology programs that the university provides.